juju/docs/src/en/clouds-LXD.md

 ## Advanced LXD support

-Here is a list of advanced LXD features supported by Juju.
+Here is a list of advanced LXD features supported by Juju:

  - [LXD clustering][clouds-lxd-advanced-cluster] (`v.2.4.0`)
  - [Adding a remote LXD cloud][clouds-lxd-advanced-remote] (`v.2.5.0`)